 Major versions of Diffix are named after trees.
 Diffix Elm is the latest version (after Aspen, Birch, Cedar, and Dogwood), and is the basis for the first releases of Diffix for Desktop and Diffix for PostgreSQL.
-Diffix Elm represents a kind of "reset".
+Diffix Elm represents a kind of "complexity reset".
 It is much simpler than previous versions, making it easier to use and easier to analyze (though less feature rich).

 Diffix supports descriptive analytics over structured data like relational databases or CSV files: selecting columns, requesting counts or sums over those columns, putting data in bins of different sizes, and so on.
 Descriptive analytics is used to produce visualizations like bar graphs or scatter plots or heat maps.
 Diffix does not support machine learning, synthetic data generation, data masking, pseudonymization, image fuzzing, or anonymization of free-form text (redacting).